What are the properties of nitrogen gas?

 Nitrogen gas is not an inert gas, it forms nitric oxide and nitrogen dioxide with oxygen, ammonia with hydrogen, and nitrogen sulfide with sulfur.

-Nitrogen gas is used in industries such as the petroleum processing, the chemicals, the pharmaceuticals, the glass, and the fabrication processes, the steelmaking and other metals refining, the pulp, the paper manufacture, and it is used in the healthcare.
+Nitrogen gas is used in industries such as petroleum processing, chemicals, pharmaceuticals, glass, and fabrication processes, steelmaking, and other metals refining, pulp, paper manufacture, and it is used in healthcare.

-Nitrogen gas does not easily react with a lot of elements as it is an inactive element, it has a neutral effect on litmus paper, and it can be condensed into a liquified state.
+Nitrogen gas does not easily react with a lot of elements as it is an inactive element; it has a neutral effect on litmus paper, and it can be condensed into a liquid state.

-When liquid nitrogen is vaporized and warmed to ambient temperature, it absorbs a large quantity of heat, and the combination of inertness and its intensely cold initial state makes liquid nitrogen an ideal coolant for certain applications such as the food freezing.
+When liquid nitrogen is vaporized and warmed to ambient temperature, it absorbs a large quantity of heat, and the combination of inertness and its intensely cold initial state makes liquid nitrogen an ideal coolant for certain applications, such as food freezing.

-Liquid nitrogen is used to cool the materials which are heat sensitive or normally soft to allow machining or fracturing, such as the tires, the plastics, some metals, and the pharmaceuticals, so liquid nitrogen is valued for coldness as well as inertness.
+Liquid nitrogen is used to cool the materials that are heat sensitive or normally soft to allow machining or fracturing, such as tires, plastics, some metals, and pharmaceuticals, so liquid nitrogen is valued for coldness as well as inertness.

-Nitrogen gas combines with lighted magnesium ribbon forming a white substance that reacts with the water forming ammonia gas which has a pungent smell.
+Nitrogen gas combines with the lighted magnesium ribbon, forming a white substance that reacts with the water, forming ammonia gas, which has a pungent smell.

 Nitrogen gas is produced in large volumes in both gas and liquid form by cryogenic distillation, and cryogenic processes can produce very pure nitrogen.